 In 2018, Katsiaryna was awarded a fellowship at the Daniel Morgan Graduate School of National Security, Washington DC.
 In 2016, she received a Civil Society Leadership Award from the Open Society Foundations.

-Research interests: Belarus’ foreign policy, international security, geopolitical risks, Russia, Eurasia, and NATO.
+The area of academic interests: Belarus’ foreign policy, international security, geopolitical risks, Russia, Eurasia, and NATO.